 Make sure you choose a system that fits your retail environment and requirement!
 Select a provider with the means and the versatility to be able to respond flexibly to your needs, whether that is a thermal or stereoscopic cameras.
 Find out more about the various people counting systems available.

 The data should be at least 95% accurate.
 Most types of technology will deteriorate over time but there are ways to avoid this.
 For example, additional stages of manual data validation and regular data quality audits will ensure data accuracy is high throughout the lifetime of the system.
+Make sure any provider you choose has the ability to offer these procedures.

 Realistically, if the counting solution you are looking at requires individual collection and analysis, rather than being automated and managed, then it may not be the most efficient and effective method for you.
+Your provider should do all the hard work so that you can concentrate on making improvements to the in-store experience, based on your data.

-Daily data on footfall, conversation rates and average transaction value, should be easily accessible on a safe and secure reporting site.
+Daily data on traffic, conversation rates and average transaction value, should be easily accessible on a safe and secure reporting site.
 Many clients prefer to view their data in the morning so they can make operational adjustments based on the previous day’s data.
 Reporting platforms should show you sufficient data to make comparisons and trends, for example between stores and time periods.

 I have my installation and data, what now?